 The State of Illinois has designated several days each calendar year as state holidays for various purposes.
-The implications of these state holidays on public employers and private employers is discussed below.
+The implications of these state holidays on public employers and private employers are discussed below.

 The following list contains the state holidays recognized by Illinois.